The first batch of Su-35 fighters for Egypt took off from Komsomolsk-on-Amur

 Earlier it was reported that the deadline for the implementation of the agreement on the supply of SU-35 fighters may be shifted to the right in connection with the coronavirus pandemic.

-Recall that in 2018, Russia and Egypt signed a contract for the supply of "over two dozen" (most likely 24) Su-35 fighters worth $ 2 billion.
-In addition to the aircraft themselves, the delivery includes aviation means of destruction for the Su-35.
-The details of the signed contract were not disclosed.
+Let us recall that in 2018, Russia and Egypt signed a contract for the supply of "over two dozen" (most likely 24) Su-35 fighters worth $2 billion.
+In addition to the aircraft themselves, the supply includes air-to-air weapons for the Su-35.
+Details of the contract have not been disclosed.

 After receiving the first fighters, Egypt will become the second foreign buyer of the Su-35 after China, which received 24 aircraft in 2016-2018.
 Indonesia, which has signed a contract for the supply of 35 aircraft, may become another state that has received the Su-11 fighters.
 However, the contract is still in a "frozen" state.
 There is also information that Algeria ordered 2019 Su-14 fighters in 35, but it has not yet received official confirmation.